pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 With this initial DELEG specification, servers are still expected to be reached on the standard DNS port for both UDP and TCP, 53.
 While a future specification is expected to address other transports using other ports, its eventual semantics are not covered here.

 ### Metadata keys {#mandatory}
-This initial DELEG specification defines a single key which is not directly used for contacting DNS servers but it serves as a protocol extensibility mechanism.
+This specification defines a key which serves as a protocol extensibility mechanism, but is not directly used for contacting DNS servers.

-Any DELEG or DELEGI record can have key named "mandatory", which is similar to the key of the same name in {{!RFC9460}}.
+Any DELEG or DELEGI record can have key named "mandatory" which is similar to the key of the same name in {{!RFC9460}}.

-The presentation value MUST be a comma-separated list of one or more valid DelegInfoKeys, either by their registered name or in the unknown-key format.
+The value in the presentation value MUST be a comma-separated list of one or more valid DelegInfoKeys, either by their registered name or in the unknown-key format.

-In wire format, it is a sequence of DelegInfoKey numeric values in network byte order, concatenated in strictly increasing numeric order.
+The value in the wire format is a sequence of DelegInfoKey numeric values in network byte order, concatenated, in strictly increasing numeric order.

-The "mandatory" key itself is optional, but when it is present a given RR MUST NOT be used by a resolver in resolution process if any of the DelegInfoKeys referenced by the "mandatory" DelegInfo element are not supported by given implementation.
+The "mandatory" key itself is optional, but when it is present, the RR in which it appears MUST NOT be used by a resolver in the resolution process if any of the DelegInfoKeys referenced by the "mandatory" DelegInfo element are not supported in the resolver's implementation.

 ### Populating the SLIST from DELEG and DELEGI Records {#slist}